 The word “leverage” is used in the metals industry as a measure of a company’s exposure to a metal.
 For instance, our Manantial Espejo mine is a co-product silver producer; meaning that most of the economic value from the mine comes from two metals, silver and gold.
 Because of silver’s geologic mode of occurrence, there are very few, if any, pure silver mines, ones from which no economic value is gained from the production of other metals.
-In 2011, we expect that our leverage to silver will be one of the highest in the industry at approximately 66%.

 Every exploration project will define first Mineral Resources, which are categorized into Inferred, Indicated and Measured Resources with increasing geological information and confidence.
 Mineral Resources have not proven their feasible economic extraction yet.
 Mineral Reserves are the economically mineable part of a Measured or Indicated Mineral Resource, demonstrated by at least a Preliminary Feasibility Study.
 This study must include adequate information on mining, processing, metallurgical, economic and other relevant factors to demonstrate, at the time of reporting, that economic extraction can be justified.

 Pan American Silver cannot provide shareholders with information regarding their holdings, or copies of share certificates.
 To obtain such information or documents, please contact your stock broker or contact our Registrar and Transfer Agent:

 Vancouver, British Columbia